richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 # Flat course fees for online teaching: is the cure worth the disease?

+!!! warning "Work in progress"

+    This opinion piece is a work in progress and will change.

 ## Goal

 This paper started at the